gbirke/lebenplusplus/content/post/2022-08-25-nonviolent-agile-retrospectives.md

 #### For participants

-Keep a word-list of needs and go through the list for each topic on the board, writing down what fulfilled or unfulfilled needs might be behind that topic.
-This is a private exercise that can help you to get in the "NVC mindset".
+If you feel in the mood to exercise your "NVC mindset", bring a word-list of needs to the retro and go through the list for each topic on the board, writing down what fulfilled or unfulfilled needs might be behind that topic.

 When grouping similar notes, check with other participants what the (un)fulfilled needs are.